firacil/alx-low_level_programming/0x0F-function_pointers/README.md

-Basic of function pointers and we can use function pointer in our program.
+Generally, it is Basic of function pointers and How we can use function pointer in our program.